School Bus Stop/Stakeholder Responsibility

 A parent must turn in a Request for Transportation Change Form to the Transportation Department no later than three (3) days prior to when the parent will be out of town for a change of stop for their student(s).
 This allows the necessary time to verify if there is available space on the bus change requested for that date.
 This is only for those students who are currently riding a bus on a daily basis.
 The form may be obtained from the Transportation Department, or on the District website.
 Emergencies are handled at the discretion of the Director of Transportation.

-Safety and security is of the utmost importance in transporting students to and from home and school.
+Safety and security are of the utmost importance in transporting students to and from home and school.
 Bus passes have been the required district protocol for Park City School District students for over a decade.
-This protocol is required for all students who ride the bus from home to school and back home.
-This system has been upgraded over this time period to provide the best possible security for district children.
-The purpose of this tracking system is to keep the students safe and be able to know of their whereabouts while entrusted to the care of Transportation.
+This protocol is required for all students pre k -seventh grade who ride the bus from home to school and back home.
+This tracking system aims to keep the students safe and know their whereabouts while entrusted to the care of Transportation.

 Students may ride the bus for which they have an authorized pass.
-The pass will be coded to the bus they ride and school they attend for the current school year.
-This pass will be assigned from preschool through twelfth grade.
-The student will need to take care of this card once it has been issued for all of their education years in the school district.
-If they have not yet received a pass the student needs to tell the driver his/her name, address, and telephone number.
-The driver will place this on a list that is turned into the transportation office at the end of the week.
+The pass will be coded to the bus they ride and the school they attend for the current school year.
+This pass will be assigned from preschool through seventh grade.
+The student will need to take care of this card once issued for all their education years in the school district.
+If they have not received a pass, the student needs to tell the driver their name, address, and telephone number.
+The driver will place this on a list turned into the transportation office at the end of the week.

-The dispatchers will verify the information on the list and if it is correct, per district registration procedures, will prepare a bus pass.
-The pass will be given to the school bus driver of that route who in turn will give the pass to the respective student.
+The dispatchers will verify the information on the list and, if it is correct, per district registration procedures, will prepare a bus pass.
+The pass will be given to the school bus driver of that route, who will provide access for the respective student.
 The student may ride while the verification process takes place.

 It is the responsibility of the student to have their pass with them every day and scan it each time they get on and off the bus.

-The school bus driver may remind the students on a daily basis to swipe their pass as they enter and leave the bus.
+The school bus driver may remind the students on a daily basis to swipe their passes as they enter and leave the bus.